Shortest-path recovery from signature with an optimal control approach: Embedding in Optimal Control Theory

-\end{itemize} These steps summarize the proof of the fact that the sequence of functionals $\mathcal{F}_m$ $\Gamma$-converge to the functional defined in \eqref{eq:gamma_limit}.
-In particular, this shows that it is possible to approximate the minimizers of the $\Gamma$-limiting functional by means of minimizers of the functionals $\mathcal{F}_m$. \begin{remark} The parameter $c>0$ involved in the definition of the set $A_c$ (see Step~2) can be set as $c=\| \tilde a \|_{L^2}$, where $\tilde a \in \U$ is \emph{any} (not necessarily optimal) control such that the corresponding trajectory satisfies $\xi(1)=\bar g$.
-We recall that its existence is guaranteed by Theorem~\ref{Chow}.
+\begin{remark} It is important to note that the restriction to the set $A_c$ is purely due to technical reasons concerning $\Gamma$-convergence.
+Indeed, the topology underlying the $\Gamma$-convergence should be metrizable (or at least first countable).
+We recall that the weak topology of $L^p$ is not first countable (and hence, is not metrizable as well), unless it is restricted to a bounded set of $L^p$ (with $p\in(1,\infty)$).
+The parameter $c>0$ involved in the definition of the set $A_c$ (see also Step~2 in the proof) can be set as $c=\| \tilde a \|_{L^p}$, where $\tilde a \in \U$ is \emph{any} (not necessarily optimal) control such that the corresponding trajectory satisfies $\xi(1)=\bar g$, whose existence is guaranteed by Theorem~\ref{Chow}.
 Finally, we insist on the fact that, \emph{for every $\gamma>0$, every minimizer of $\mathcal{F}_\gamma$ is contained in $A_c$}.
 As a matter of fact, we have that

+Therefore, in practice, when addressing numerically the minimization of $\mathcal{F}_\gamma$, it is not necessary to take into account any kind of restriction for the controls. \end{remark}